Children’s health

 Young children’s health

-Child health clinics usually tend to the health of children under school age.
+Child health clinics (lastenneuvola) usually tend to the health of children under school age.
 A child usually starts school in the year when they turn 7.
 These clinics monitor and support the physical, mental and social growth and development of young children.
 Children regularly visit a doctor or a nurse at a child health clinic.

 The clinic’s nurse monitors children’s development, vaccinates them and provides information about healthy nutrition.
 The nurse also visits a child’s home soon after birth.

-The child health clinic services of your own municipality are free-of-charge.
-If you have a municipality of residence in Finland, you can use these services in your own municipality.
+The public child health clinic services are free of charge.
+If you have a municipality of residence in Finland, you can use the child health clinic services in your own area.
 You can find more information on the InfoFinland web page Municipality of residence in Finland.

 Every school has a doctor and a nurse assigned to it.
 The nurse checks the children’s health at school.
 The nurse is at the school on certain days of the week.
 Pupils can go and see the nurse themselves if they have a problem.
 If an accident occurs at school, the child involved will be given first aid.
 The website of the Ministry of Social Affairs and Health (Sosiaali- ja terveysministeriö) provides information about school health care.

-Ministry of Social Affairs and Health
+Link redirects to another websiteMinistry of Social Affairs and Health

 In Finland, children are offered the possibility of vaccination (rokotus) against many infectious and contagious diseases.
 Vaccinations are given at child health clinics (lastenneuvola) and in schools.
 Vaccinations that are a part of a vaccination programme are free of charge to the parents.
 Vaccinations are voluntary.
 The majority of children in Finland are given the vaccinations included in vaccination programmes.
 Tell the nurse which vaccinations your child has been given before coming to Finland.